Physical Education is an important part of the curriculum at Quorn Hall School. Read more about our approach here:

 Physical Education at Quorn Hall School aims to ensure that all pupils: develop competence to excel in a broad range of physical activities, are physically active for sustained periods of time, and engage in competitive sports and activities.

 At Quorn Hall School, we strive to create a culture which aims to inspire an active generation to enjoy PE, encourage each other and achieve highly.
 We provide a safe, supportive, and stimulating learning environment for children to flourish in a broad range of physical activities which are essential in supporting their physical, emotional, psychological, spiritual, social and moral development.

-At Quorn Hall School we offer a dynamic, varied and stimulating program of sporting activity to ensure that all students progress through an inspirational, unique and fully inclusive PE curriculum.
-We assess students using the MeinPE assessment framework, where no student is left behind.
+At Quorn Hall School we offer a dynamic, varied and stimulating program of sporting activity to ensure that all pupils progress through an inspirational, unique and fully inclusive PE curriculum.
+We assess students using the MeinPE assessment framework, where no pupil is left behind.

-We inspire students to adopt a positive mind-set and believe that anything can be achieved with determination and resilience.
+We inspire pupils to adopt a positive mind-set and believe that anything can be achieved with determination and resilience.